Roth Conversion Arlington, TX

 2. Avoid Required Minimum Distributions (RMDs)

-At age 73, the IRS mandates Required Minimum Distributions (RMDs) from Traditional IRAs and 401(k) accounts, regardless of whether you need the money.
+Traditional IRA and 401(k) owners must start Required Minimum Distributions (RMDs) at age 73 under IRS regulations.
 Because RMDs count as taxable income, they can result in higher taxes, affecting Social Security benefits and Medicare premiums.

 3. Lower Taxes in Retirement